 - the Entrant Agreement signed form

-- title and statement of explanation of the artwork's connection to peace or conflict resolution
+- title and explanation of the artwork's connection to peace or conflict resolution

-- short artist bio (50 words or less)
+- short description of artistic process (50 words or less)

 - school affiliation